igsr/gca_1000genomes_website/_faq/can-i-access-1000-genomes-data-globus-online.md

   - where-most-recent-release
 ---

-The project presents statistics about how much data it has produced in several different ways.

 The 1000 Genomes FTP site is available as an end point in the [Globus Online system](https://www.globus.org/).
 In order to access the data you need to sign up for an account with Globus via their [signup page](https://www.globus.org/SignUp).
 You must also install the [Globus Connect Personal software](https://support.globus.org/entries/24044351) and setup a personal endpoint to download the data too.

 The 1000 Genomes end point is one of several EMBL-EBI hosted end points and is called ebi#public and the data is found in the 1000G sub directory